monchopena/bdunk/_posts/2014-11-03-drupal-angular.markdown

 ![drupal_angular]

-I don't like work with Drupal's templates.
-I think this is a better way if you want a clean code.
+I don't like work with Drupal's templates and I think this could be a better way if you want a clean code.

 Cheers!